 In December 2023, the parties selected an initial set of 25 plaintiffs for potential personal injury bellwether cases.
 In March 2024, the Court issued an order establishing a process for addressing most personal injury claims for diseases not included in the initial set of 25 cases and four other diseases, which has resulted in the dismissal without prejudice of thousands of personal injury claims.
 The process includes a tolling provision for certain dismissed claims filed in or transferred to the MDL by April 24, 2024.
 In July 2024, the court selected 9 out of the 25 bellwether cases to undergo additional discovery, including expert discovery.
 In January 2025, the Court issued an order setting the first bellwether personal injury trial to begin on October 20, 2025.
-Further, the Court ordered the parties to submit joint or competing proposals for bellwether trial picks among the kidney and testicular cancer plaintiffs by May 6, and has set June 20 for a "Science Day" regarding liver and thyroid cancers.
-At the Court's direction, the parties continue to negotiate processes for bellwethers of certain other personal injury claims.
+In May 2025, the Court decided that the trial would involve one or more of three kidney cancer plaintiffs.
+On June 20, the Court conducted a "Science Day" regarding liver and thyroid cancers.
+At the Court's direction, the participating in Court-ordered settlement discussions facilitated by a Court-appointed mediator in advance of the first bellwether personal injury trial scheduled to begin on October 20, 2025.

 In November 2024, the Court issued an order directing the parties to work together to develop a process to select approximately 15 sites allegedly contaminated with PFAS from AFFF use for the purpose of conducting focused product identification discovery.
 The parties agreed to a case management order adopted by the Court in January 2025 and submitted 12 proposed sites to the Court in March 2025, which the Court approved in April 2025.
-The parties will now conduct six months of product-identification discovery regarding those sites and report back to the Court.
+The parties are now conducting six months of product-identification discovery regarding those sites and will report back to the Court.